 Mythology and Destiny

-Mythology and Destiny - Greece, Rome, and Northern Europe.
-Inbred in countless Illiads and mythical tales were stories of the unbending force of destiny – pretty much everything from birth through life and death was dictated by it, and even the so-called lesser gods were but loyal subjects to its power and workings.
+Let’s talk about destiny in Greece, Rome, and Northern Europe.
+Woven into the Illiad and countless mythical tales were stories of the unbending forces of destiny and her agents – pretty much everything from birth through life and death was dictated by it, and even the so-called lesser gods were but loyal subjects to its power and workings.
 Destiny outshone the will of man (and gods) regardless of the prevailing circumstance, it orchestrated the grand scheme of things; despite the often strengthened revolt against its benevolence.
 And as many would come to realize it was final, bending neither to the will of man nor to the powers of the lesser gods themselves.
 Mythology and Destiny.

 The Fate Sisters